Impaired driving is when your ability to operate a motor vehicle is impaired by a substance, such as alcohol or drugs.

 Can I be arrested for driving under the influence of a prescription drug?

 Yes.
-If you are impaired by the prescription drug you can be charged for driving while impaired.
-Some prescription drugs specifically say not to operate a motor vehicle if you are taking that drug or if it is not being taken as prescribed you could be legally impaired.
+If you are impaired by a prescription drug, you can be charged for driving while impaired.
+Some prescription drugs have warning labels specifically prohibiting the operation of a motor vehicle for those taking the drug, or if the drug is not being taken as prescribed, you could be legally impaired.

 Do I have to give a breath sample?